Senior Research Fellow (Child Health Services Research)

 • Location: Randwick Clinical Campus, Sydney NSW

-Location and team focus: The role is within the Population Child Health (PCH) Research Group, an integrated, multidisciplinary clinical research team working across Australia and internationally from UNSW Randwick and SCHN.
-The group conducts translational health services and health systems research to optimise child health outcomes and address inequities, focusing on priority populations, integrating care, and the first 2000 days.
+The Population Child Health (PCH) Research Group is an integrated, multidisciplinary clinical research team working across Australia and internationally from the University of New South Wales (UNSW) Randwick precinct and Sydney Children’s Hospitals Network (SCHN).
+We conduct translational health services and health systems research to optimise child health outcomes and address inequities, focusing specifically on priority populations, integrating care and the first 2000 days.

 Skills Required

-• A PhD in health services research, epidemiology, psychology or non-lab-based child health research
+• A PhD health services research, epidemiology, psychology or non‑lab‑based child health research.

 • Verification of qualifications